oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 The authorization server MUST support the use of the HTTP `GET` method Section 9.3.1 of {{RFC9110}} for the authorization endpoint and MAY support the `POST` method (Section 9.3.3 of {{RFC9110}}) as well.
+If using the HTTP GET method, the request parameters are serialized using Query String Serialization as described in {{query-string-serialization}}.
+If using the HTTP POST method, the request parameters are serialized using Form Serialization as described in {{form-serialization}}.

 The authorization server MUST ignore unrecognized request parameters sent to the authorization endpoint.